undergrad-partner-school

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 110 students overall (including freshmen) at St. Petersburg College in 2025.
-Institutional grants or scholarships that are not based on financial need were given to 57 full-time freshman.
+57 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 Federal non-need-based scholarships and grants totaled $44,925,601 for students at this institution, while state aid came to $31,211.
-The total amount of institutional scholarships and awards that were not based on financial need was $654,164.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $161,040 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+The total amount of non-need-based institutional scholarships/grants was $654,164.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $161,040 USD.

 Majors